-Back in a year 1999 I downloaded the Linux distribution (imagine the amount of CD to download via dial-up connection!) and even managed to install it on my computer then.
+Back in a year 1999 I downloaded the Linux distribution (imagine the amount of CD to download via dial-up connection!), and I bought yet another disk with Linux.
+I even managed to install it on my computer then.
 All the "acquaintance" ended at the doorstep of terminal mode.
 I failed to launch even a slight semblance of a graphical interface.
 Linux only found keyboard and display from the whole range of devices I had.
 Mouse and, moreover, an external modem were out of the question.
 Of course, once upon a time I worked with DOS and Norton Commander, but still the mentality of late 90s have already been solidly busy with Win'95.
 So, first acquaintance failed.

 It has been 10 years past.
 During this time I went through a lot of changes.
 My job has changed, I became resident of another country, got married and had children.